alexstewartja/game-asset-mcp/README.md

 ## License

 This project is licensed under the **MIT License**.
 See the `LICENSE` file in the repository for full details.

----

-This `README.md` provides an exhaustive overview of the Game Asset Generator project, from its core idea to detailed setup and usage instructions.
-It's designed to empower users and developers alike to make the most of this AI-driven toolset.
-Happy asset creation!